An Estimand-Focused Approach for AUC Generalization and Cross-Study Benchmarking: Methods

 \subsection{Outcome Modeling with RWD}

-Although the CW estimator specializes when only summary statistics are provided, it leverages less information than other estimators.
-Rather than relying solely on covariate calibration through summary statistics as in CW, we also consider a complementary strategy when patient-level RWD is available.
-Inspired by the G-computation framework \citep{Robins1986}, we propose an Outcome Modeling with RWD (OM+RWD) estimator for evaluating the AUC of a biomarker in the target population.
-This approach is motivated by settings where individual-level RWD can be accessed, providing richer information than summary statistics alone and enabling direct modeling of biomarker values $Y$ conditional on covariates $X$ and response indicator $D$, which is often more efficient and less prone to extreme variability than IPSW.
+Although CW remains feasible when only summary statistics are available, it necessarily uses less information than estimators that incorporate patient-level data.
+When individual-level $\mathcal{R}$ is accessible, we consider a complementary strategy based on outcome modeling.
+Motivated by the G-computation framework \citep{Robins1986}, we propose an Outcome Modeling with RWD (OM+RWD) estimator for evaluating the target-population AUC.
+This approach leverages richer information in patient-level RWD by modeling the biomarker $Y$ conditional on $\boldsymbol{X}$ and $D$, which is often more efficient and less prone to extreme variability than IPSW.

-Previous research on outcome modeling estimators for generalizing AUC has primarily treated the response indicator $D$ as the dependent variable in the outcome model \citep{Li2023}, thereby treating the problem as a prediction problem.
-Our approach differs from this formulation.
-Since the estimand of interest is the AUC of a biomarker, which evaluates the discriminatory accuracy of $Y$, we treat $Y$ itself as the dependent variable in the biomarker outcome model.
-In this setting, the response $D$ serves as a group indicator, analogous to a ``treatment" in causal inference, while the biomarker $Y$ is considered the ``outcome."
-This perspective aligns more naturally with the precision medicine context, where the goal is to characterize how well a biomarker separates responder and non-responder groups.
+Because the estimand of interest is the biomarker AUC, which evaluates the discriminatory accuracy of $Y$, we treat biomarker $Y$ as the dependent variable.
+In this biomarker outcome model, the response $D$ serves as a group indicator, analogous to a ``treatment" in causal inference, while the biomarker $Y$ is the ``outcome."
+This perspective aligns naturally with the precision medicine context, where the goal is to characterize how well a biomarker separates responder and non-responder groups.
+Formally, we specify an outcome model for the biomarker as $\mathbb{E}(Y \mid \boldsymbol{X},D) = m(\boldsymbol{X},D;\bbeta)$, where $m(\cdot)$ is a flexible function indexed by a finite-dimensional parameter $\bbeta$.
+The model does not require a particular link or parametric structure and can be fitted separately within the $D=1$ and $D=0$ groups, yielding parameter sets $\bbeta_0$ and $\bbeta_1$, respectively.
+For simplicity, we use $\bbeta$ to denote the collection of group-specific parameters.
+These predicted outcomes are then used to estimate the target-population AUC.